lloven/underfitted/content/home/about.md

 # Biography

 Lauri Lovén is a doctoral researcher at the Center for Ubiquitous Computing in the University of Oulu.
-His research interests include distributed artificial intelligence, in particular in relation to edge computing.
+His research interests include data analytics and distributed artificial intelligence, in particular in relation to edge computing.